ErikPohl-Lot49-Projects/Erik-Pohl-Repo/python/JnesaisQ/readme.md

 Here are some elements I expect to be able to provide, if needed:

-a) Linting the code for PEP 8 standardization.
-b) Requirements documents, user-facing documents and presentations, and other documents consistent with Agile User Stories to add value.
+a) Requirements documents, user-facing documents and presentations, and other documents consistent with Agile User Stories to add value.

 ## Future work